johngage/tlpf-1/content/courses/how-we-built-the-tegla-loroupe-peace-foundation-refugee-olympic-team-web-site-with-wowchemy-hugo-and-netlify/_index.md

 Read his [outline](https://georgecushen.com/create-your-website-with-hugo/) .
 In what follows, I will expand on his statements, explaining what works, what is still under development, and what requires a deeper understanding of how the components interact.
 I will point out the  pathways to build that deeper understanding through online tutorials on software development and developer tools.

-I have used his description to set up the recreation of **teglapeacefoundation.org** as it existed in mid-2019.
+I have used his set of tools to recreat the **teglapeacefoundation.org** website as it existed in mid-2019.
 I recreated it from snapshots taken by the Webarchive Foundation.

 ### Overall structure of the TLPF website